Charles Jacobs Peterson: Career

-In 1852, Peterson published the novel The Cabin and Parlor; or, Slaves and Masters under the pseudonym J. Thornton Randolph, an early example of the Anti-Tom literature which arose in response to Uncle Tom's Cabin.
+Peterson was employed as an editorial writer for the Philadelphia Bulletin starting in 1847.
+In 1852, he published the novel The Cabin and Parlor; or, Slaves and Masters under the pseudonym J. Thornton Randolph, an early example of the Anti-Tom literature which arose in response to Uncle Tom's Cabin.
 It was published by T.B.
 Peterson, Ltd.; Theophilus B. Peterson was one of Charles' brothers and a leading publisher of cheap and sensational fiction.
+He framed the argument that slave owners took a parental responsibility to the slave, whereas commercial interests in the North took advantage of the free negro.
+It was adapted to the stage and performed at the Richmond Theater in Richmond, Virginia in 1854 and 1861.
 Peterson was not necessarily defending the institution of slavery, but instead a gradualism for ending of slavery in future instead of a destruction which would fracture the United States.
-After the American Civil War broke out, he was clearly on the Union side.
+After the American Civil War broke out, he sided with the Union.
+However, he kept politics and any mention of the war out of Peterson's Magazine since he believed women wanted an escape from the gruesome news of the war.